EfncoPlugins/genesis-footer-builder/readme.txt

 Initial Release.

 == Upgrade Notice ==

+= 1.1.3 =
+This version addresses the fix to minor bugs in plugin core files.
+Update recommended.

 = 1.1.2 =
 This version resolves the bug related to the affiliate link setting.